rbardaji/mooda/docs/api.md

 ### - resample(*rule*)

-It resamples and averages the variables *data* and *technical* according the input [rule](http://pandas.pydata.org/pandas-docs/stable/timeseries.html#offset-aliases).
+It resamples and averages the variables *data* and *technical* according to the input [rule](http://pandas.pydata.org/pandas-docs/stable/timeseries.html#offset-aliases).

 Input | Description | Type
 --- | --- | ---